g0zzy/funding-platform/README.md

 1. Install VS2019, [.NET Core SDK](https://dotnet.microsoft.com/download/dotnet/3.1) and [docker](https://docs.docker.com/engine/install/) along with [docker compose](https://docs.docker.com/get-started/08_using_compose/).
 2. Clone the repository.
 3. Go to DigitalInvest.FundingPlatform folder and open cmd/git bash to run the following command:
 `docker-compose up`

 4. Open terminal or Package Manager Console in order to create the database.
 Run:
 `dotnet ef database update` or `update-database` respectively.

-5. If you want to connect to the database.
-Go to localhost:8978 to use CloudBeaver.
+5. If you want to connect to the database, go to `localhost:8978` to use CloudBeaver.

-Click "Next" and enter admin config info - you can enter password as the password here.
+Click "Next" and enter admin config info - you can enter `password` as the password here.

 Then add database connection by clicking on `localhost`.